kensim48/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> Software Engineer with a specialization in blockchain, cybersecurity, and experience in building scalable technology for the Cloud.
+is intended to be used for a short summary. --> Software Engineer with 2 years of professional experience working on Python backend and AWS Cloud.
+Handled production systems with SDLC experience.
+Works on several side projects in free time.

 ## Experience